Smashing Highlights 2007

 It’s not a secret that this post has become one of the typical posts to follow in 2007.
 Extremely long and with dozens and dozens of large images.
 In January we were quite generous about the size of our images.
 Now, 12 months later, we know better.
 Currently the post reached 759 comments and trackbacks.

 With the growing popularity of WordPress also the interest for decent WordPress-themes grows.
-This not quite new idea brought us in February to 83 Beautiful WordPress Themes You (Probably) Haven’t Seen3.
+This not quite new idea brought us in February to 83 Beautiful Wordpress Themes You (Probably) Haven’t Seen.

 We’ve spent weeks selecting decent, professional and high-quality WordPress themes.
 It was worth it.
 Even although some readers complained that they actually seen these themes, at the moment the article has 849 comments and trackbacks.

-A scandal in March — nobody wanted to read Google Gadgets, Widgets and Moduls5, a well-researched article with many useful references.
+A scandal in March — nobody wanted to read Google Gadgets, Widgets and Moduls, a well-researched article with many useful references.
 Apparently, we’ve got to have more images, as we did in the showcase Keep It Simple, Stupid!.

 The result was an extremely long article with suggestions, ideas and tips from professional designers and developers.
 Questions: 1 aspect of design you give the highest priority to, 1 most useful CSS-technique you use very often, 1 font you very often use in your projects, 1 design-related book you highly recommend to read.

 Since May we regularly present colorful collections with high-quality icons, graphics and templates.
-The first article of its kind, Freebies Round-Up: Icons, Buttons and Templates11, has brought us 235 comments and trackbacks.
+The first article of its kind, Freebies Round-Up: Icons, Buttons and Templates, has brought us 235 comments and trackbacks.